July 2022 Update and two “Thank Yous”

 Donations of any size will be welcomed, although we think that tens of thousands of pounds will be required to add to our existing budget.
 Donors’ names and contact details will remain confidential and only disclosed to those people within the Parish Council who need them to carry out their jobs.
 Donations will be received without obligation or condition, other than they will be returned if the Parish Council does not manage to acquire the building.
 If the Parish Council does acquire the building, any surplus cash will be held in the Parish Council cash reserves for local projects which benefit the community, such as towards maintenance or refurbishment of the chapel and schoolroom building.
 Donations are required by Thursday 21st July 2022, after which the Parish Council will hold a special meeting to review the budget for auction.

 We will need donors to complete a short form with contact details and donation amount, to ensure accurate records for audit purposes.
-The forms will detail payment methods.
-If you have not received a form through the post, forms will also be available in the Methodist Chapel during Hub opening times, and in the Parish Church.
+Details of payment methods are included on the form.
+Forms are now available in the Methodist Chapel during Hub opening times and in the Parish Church.

 If you would like to discuss this project, please contact: